nchampney/NEC_Putnam_Lab_Notebook/_posts/2025-06-16-PocRAPID-DNA-RNA-Extractions.md

 - Not much DNA/RNA shield in the samples so I did not get 400 uL eluted from the original sample-- maybe use less beads next time to help
 - Marked extracted samples with a dot on the top of the sample tubes
 - Did 2 700uL washes for the RNA
-- For sample prep bead beat was used in the original tube and vortexed for and additional 1 minute.
+- For sample prep bead beat was used in the original tube and vortexed for 1 minute.
 - Eluted to 80 uL

 ## Qubit Results